 This is why finding the answers you need after a loved one has died can be so challenging.
 A good medical malpractice attorney will know where to look for answers and how to make sure you are getting the right information to help you decide on a course of action.
 They can work with medical experts to review your loved one’s medical history and scrutinize the decisions made by those providing care.
 This will allow them to uncover mistakes or call certain choices into question.

 If it seems clear that negligence or medical mistakes contributed to the fatality, they can also help you understand your options for pursuing a legal claim and compensation.

 Here are 4 things to look for when seeking a medical malpractice attorney:

 - Investigate the attorney’s practice areas.
 The attorney you choose should have significant medical experience.
 If he or she practices mostly personal injury and has pursued a few medical malpractice cases, he or she will not have the experience you need to get the best possible outcome for your case.

 - The attorney should be on your side and your side only.
 If your lawyer has taken depositions for doctors, he or she may not have your best interests in mind.

 - The attorney should have the resources to pursue your case.
 Medical malpractice is extremely expensive.
-The defense has access to a pool of experts and doctors because oftentimes they insure these professionals.
+The defense has access to a pool of experts and doctors.
 The attorney you choose should have a strong reputation among the medical community, providing you with access to a leveled playing field.

 - The attorney should have experience trying cases to verdict.
 The literal mechanics of medical malpractice cases are extremely technical, specific enough that no attorney should ever dabble in this area.
 An experienced attorney will know which cases are worth taking and which are not.
 An inexperienced attorney will monopolize on your emotions and fragile state, low-balling you and shorting you on your settlement money.